One of the best parts of summer? Relaxing beneath trees’ cool, shady canopy.

 Another cause of canopy thinning is girdling roots—which wrap around other roots or the tree’s trunk and cut off the flow of water and nutrients.
 When nutrient uptake is compromised, you’ll see the effects in the tree’s canopy.

-Be sure to treat your trees with water, fertilizer and pruning as part of their plant health care program.
+Be sure to provide your trees with water, fertilizer, and pruning as part of a plant health care program.

 Dig deeper into the best solution for your tree by requesting a tree inspection.
 Your local arborist will pinpoint the specific cause of tree decline and recommend treatment.